WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ## Restrictions

-1. For any type of query, the query span i.e. the `from` and `to` should not exceed a period of 12 months
+1. For any type of query, the query span, i.e., the `from` and `to,` should not exceed a period of 12 months.

-2. When fetching AAR and CAR raw data, the query span i.e. `from` and `to` cannot exceed more than 30 days.
+2. When fetching AAR and CAR raw data, the query span, i.e., `from` and `to,` cannot exceed more than 30 days.

-3. When fetching CSR and CLR documents, using pagination the API supports upto a maximum of 100K records.
+3. When fetching CSR and CLR documents using pagination, the API supports up to a maximum of 100K records.

 4. The number of fields used for a group by operation in an aggregation query cannot exceed 10.

-## Recommendations / Best Practices
+## Recommendations and best practices

-* While querying data / performing aggregations, it is recommended to use fields belonging to only a single data type.
+- While querying data or performing aggregations, it is recommended to use fields belonging to only a single data type.

-* It is recommended to use *taskDetails* query for any Task related data instead of the older *task* query
+- It is recommended to use the *taskDetails* query for any Task related data instead of the older *task* query.

-* For aggregations, use *aggregation* argument, the older argument  *aggregation*  supports limited functionalities and is not recommended to be used.
+- For aggregations, use the *aggregations* argument; the older argument *aggregation* supports limited functionalities and is not recommended to be used.

-* Performing group by's on Global Variables and skill related fields is not recommended as the performance may be impacted based on the volume of data.
+- Performing group by's on global variables and skill-related fields is not recommended as the performance may be impacted based on the volume of data.

-* Performing group by's on Int, Double or numerical fields or String fields which have  high number of unique values is not recommended.
+- Performing group by's on Int, Double or numerical fields or String fields that have a high number of unique values is not recommended.

-* It is recommended to pass `TrackingId` header with a valid UUID in the request payload, this allows for support teams for easier debugging in case of  any issue.
+- It is recommended to pass a `TrackingId` header with a valid UUID in the request payload; this allows for easier debugging by support teams in case of any issue.

-## More Examples
+## Sample Usecases and queries

 This repository is oragnized into multiple files that you can paste directly into the section of the interactive editor on **[Webex Developer Portal - Search Tasks](https://developer.webex-cx.com/documentation/search/search-tasks)**